Arti Sarin: Flag rank

 Sarin as the DGMS (Air) in the rank of Air Marshal.

 On 17 June 2020, Sarin was promoted to the rank of Surgeon Rear Admiral, with seniority from 2 March 2020.
 She was appointed Command Medical Officer, Southern Naval Command (SNC).
 She is the second woman to have held the appointment of CMO at SNC, the first being Surgeon Rear Admiral Nirmala Kannan.
 On 26 January 2021, she was awarded the Vishisht Seva Medal for distinguished service of a high order.
 After a short stint at SNC, she was appointed Commanding Officer of INHS Asvini.
 On 31 January 2021, in a rare event of a change of command between two women flag officers, she took over from Surgeon Rear Admiral Sheila S. Mathai.
 In December 2021, Rear Admiral Sarin relinquished the appointment of Commandant INHS Asvini and was appointed Command Medical Officer Western Naval Command.

 On 5 October 2022, Sarin was promoted to the rank of Surgeon Vice Admiral, only the sixth woman to be promoted to three-star rank in the Indian Armed Forces.
 She was appointed the Director and Commandant of the Armed Forces Medical College.
 She took over from another woman three-star officer - Lieutenant General Rajshree Ramasethu.
 On 10 January 2023, Vice Admiral Sarin took over as the Director General Medical Services (Air) (DGMS Air) in the rank of Air Marshal.
 After a short stint, in March 2023, she was appointed Director General Medical Services (Navy) in the rank of Surgeon Vice Admiral.

 Sarin was appointed Director General Armed Forces Medical Services (DGAFMS), the senior-most appointment of the Armed Forces Medical Services on 1 October 2024.
 She is the first woman to serve as DGAFMS and the highest-ranking woman officer in the history of the Indian Armed Forces.
+She was awarded the Param Vishisht Seva Medal on 26 January 2026.